 Alabama’s GOP lieutenant governor called mask rules an ‘overstep.’
-Now he’s tested positive for covid-19.
+Now he’s tested positive for the coronavirus.

-Now, as Alabama once again sees an alarming rise in covid-19, Ainsworth, 39, announced on Wednesday that he is among the newly confirmed cases.
+Now, as Alabama once again sees an alarming rise in covid-19, Ainsworth, 39, announced Wednesday that he is among the newly confirmed cases.

 “After being notified this afternoon that a member of my Sunday school church group had acquired the coronavirus, I was tested out of an abundance of caution and received notice that the results proved positive,” Ainsworth said in a statement.

 Ainsworth, who has also pushed back on mandatory business closures, is the latest Republican skeptic of government-mandated pandemic rules to test positive for the virus.
 Earlier on Wednesday, former New Jersey governor Chris Christie (R) published a heartfelt apology for not wearing a mask to a White House event last month linked to more than a dozen coronavirus cases.
-Christie later spent seven days in a hospital intensive care unit battling covid-19.
+Christie later spent seven days in an intensive care unit battling covid-19.

 “One of the worst aspects of America’s divided politics is the polarization of something as practical as a mask.
 It’s not a partisan or cultural symbol,” Christie wrote in the Wall Street Journal.
 “Wear it or you may regret it — as I did.”